 About 30% of the protein in milk is beta-casein, and it’s the second most abundant protein in milk (1).

 There are different types of beta-casein (actually 15 different types that we know of right now), but MOST cows make only TWO types: beta casein A1, or beta casein A2 (2).

 Pretty much all of the milk you buy in grocery stores is going to contain mostly the A1 form of beta-casein.
 It will actually contain a mix of A1 and A2, but it will be mostly A1.

-You’d think from the name that the A1 beta-casein form was the “original” form, but actually it’s the new kid on the block.
+You’d think, because of the name, that the A1 beta-casein was the “original” form, but actually it’s the new kid on the block!
 Scientists think a mutation in Holstein cows a thousand years or so ago resulted in the A1 form of beta-casein.

 Before that, milk cows made only A2 beta-casein.

 Milk from a cow can actually come in 3 forms: A1/A1, A1/A2, or A2/A2.

 To understand this, let’s do a crash course in genetics.
 I will keep this painless, I promise.

 So…every cow inherits the beta-casein gene from both her father and her mother, right?
 (My husband insists I say “sire” and “dame”.)
 So there are three possible types of milk you can end up with:

 The A1/A1 cow inherits the A1 gene from both father and mother, and produces only beta-casein A1 proteins in her milk.